-2010, Revised, Research and Curriculum Unit, Mississippi State University 2017, Revised, Office of Curriculum and Instruction, Mississippi Community College Board
+2010, Revised, Research and Curriculum Unit, Mississippi State University 2017, Revised, Office of Curriculum and Instruction, Mississippi Community College Board 2022, Revised, Office of Curriculum and Instruction, Mississippi Community College Board

 PROGRAM DESCRIPTION

 The Paralegal Technology curriculum is designed to prepare a person for entry-level employment as a paralegal in courts, corporations, law firms, and government agencies.
 Paralegal Technology is a 2-year program of study that requires courses in the career-technical core, designated areas of concentration, and the academic core.
 The Associate of Applied Science Degree is earned upon successful completion of program.